ukhsa-collaboration/LOMA/README.md

 ### How to identify issues
 Input errors, for example missing FASTQ files, or incorrectly formatted input files, should get flagged at the start of the pipeline and return an error identifying the problem.

+Errors in individual process will be flagged with an error by Nextflow.

 ### Possible errors
 Certain Nanopore read sets base called with Dorado have caused errors with Porechop - reads split on internal adapters are not renamed correctly, leading to duplicate read names.
 This can be fixed by discarding reads with internal adapters, by including the following parameter in your command.